 The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting, as defined in Rule 13a-15(f) promulgated under the Exchange Act.
 Hasbro's internal control system is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the consolidated financial statements for external purposes in accordance with U.S. generally accepted accounting principles.
 Hasbro's management assessed the effectiveness of its internal control over financial reporting as of December 27, 2020.
 In making its assessment, Hasbro's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in "Internal Control-Integrated Framework (2013)".
-In accordance with the general guidance issued by the Securities and Exchange Commission that an assessment of a recently acquired business may be omitted from management's report on internal control over financial reporting related to eOne with total assets and total net revenues representing approximately 53% and 18%, respectively, of the Company's related consolidated financial statement amounts as of and for the year ended December 27, 2020.
+In accordance with the general guidance issued by the Securities and Exchange Commission that an assessment of a recently acquired business may be omitted from management's report on internal control over financial reporting in the year of acquisition, management excluded an assessment of the effectiveness of the Company's internal control over financial reporting related to eOne with total assets and total net revenues representing approximately 53% and 18%, respectively, of the Company's related consolidated financial statement amounts as of and for the year ended December 27, 2020.
 Based on this assessment, Hasbro's management concluded that, as of December 27, 2020, its internal control over financial reporting is effective based on those criteria.
-Hasbro's independent registered public accounting firm has issued an audit report on internal control over financial reports independent registered public accounting firm has issued an audit report on internal control over financial herein.
+Hasbro's independent registered public accounting firm has issued an audit report on internal control over financial reporting, which is included herein.